Nim Vind: Career and recordings as Nim Vind

 Chris Kirkham recorded the first Nim Vind album The Fashion of Fear and signed with Germany's Fiendforce Records in 2005.
 He completed tour cycles in Europe in 2005, 2006, 2007.
 He released his second album "Stillness Illness" in 2009 with Silverdust Records Europe and played on the "Pain Stage" at the Sold Out Summer Breeze Open Air festival in Germany.
 2009 included club touring with Creepshow, Blitzkid, a second appearance with New Model Army, SNFU and more.

 2010 and 2011 saw more European club touring including a tour with American band Filter, and second appearance at the Wave-Gottik-Treffen at Work 2 with the Misfits in Leipzig, Germany.

 Touring in America in 2013 included Tiger Army's October Flame Festival Anaheim USA, Steel Panther at House of Blues in Hollywood and more.

 In 2014 Nim released the "Saturday Night Seance Songs" album.
 "Astronomicon" was premiered worldwide by Alternative Press Magazine.
 The track "Master Spider" was premiered worldwide by BloodDisgusting.com, a horror entertainment website.
-The album was named "Album of the Year" by Rue Morgue Magazine, a world wide print horror entertainment magazine.
+The album was named "Album of the Year" by Rue Morgue Magazine, a worldwide print horror entertainment magazine.

-Touring for Saturday Night Seance Songs included a Halloween tour with Gary Numan, Canadian dates with Green Jelly, Doyle from Misfits, European dates with 69 Eyes, European dates with goth legends Christian Death,and Multiple European club tours going through to 2017.
+Touring for Saturday Night Seance Songs included a Halloween tour with Gary Numan, Canadian dates with Green Jelly, Doyle from Misfits, European dates with 69 Eyes, European dates with goth legends Christian Death, and Multiple European club tours going through to 2017.

 Nim did a Europe festival run including his second appearance at Summer Breeze in 2016.
 In 2017 he made his third appearance at The Wave Gotik Treffen and released an official video for "Renegades of the End Times".
 It was shot in Canada and Los Angeles USA.

 In 2017 Nim performed in Russia for the first time, visiting Moscow and St.Petersburg during a European club touring.
 The "War of the Worlds" video included tour footage from Russia and Europe.
 A fan video for "That Girl" was posted as a tribute to power girls of horror movies.

 2018 Nim completed a full North American Tour with Michale Graves and Argyle Goolsby.

 In August 2018, Nim Vind collaborated with writer/director Jeff Frumess to produce a video for the song "Fear O Fear."
 The video features scenes from Frumess' feature length Gothic-Thriller, Romeo's Distress.

 In 2019 Nim released "White Magic", a tribute combining David Bowie's songs Magic Dance" and Dead Man Walking.
 The single "Sagittarius" was released in 2019, inspired by the Black Hole of Sagittarius A*.
 The accompanying video was shot in Canada and edited by LA Photographer Michelle Xstar.